-EFFECT:
+EFFECT

-- STB's document availability and retention policies and procedures do not comply with OPM requirements. - The failure to verify and maintain employees' official personnel records increases the risk for misstatements in payroll expense and related liabilities; in addition, incorrect amounts could be withheld from employees pay.
+- STB's document availability and retention policies and procedures do not comply with OPM requirements. - The failure to verify and maintain employees' official personnel records increases the risk for misstatements in payroll expense and related liabilities.

-- The potential effects of this issue include: - Potential non-compliance with 5 U.S. Code (USC) Chapter 84, Subchapter III Thrift Savings Plan, the Federal Employee Group Life Insurance Act, and Federal Employees Health Benefits Act of 1959 (P.L.
-86-382). - o Potential misstatements of the financial statements and footnotes relating to payroll expenses and liabilities. - Incorrect health, life, and retirement benefits information in the eOPF can negatively affect employees in the event of a loss or claim and cause incorrect amounts to be withheld from their pay.
+- The potential effects of these conditions include: - Potential non-compliance with 5 U.S. Code (USC) Chapter 84, Subchapter III Thrift Savings Plan, the Federal Employee Group Life Insurance Act, and Federal Employees Health Benefits Act of 1959 (P.L.
+86-382). - Potential misstatements of the financial statements and footnotes relating to payroll. expenses and liabilities. - Incorrect health, life, and retirement benefits information in the eOPF can negatively affect employees in the event of a loss or claim and cause incorrect amounts to be withheld from their pay.